 If you want to make an online tutorial or video course and need a handy list of all the best tools and strategies, then you will love this ultimate guide.
 Over the past several months, I have personally researched and tested many tools, hardware, and tips to create successful tutorials and video courses to sell on the internet.
 And now you can filter this list to quickly find what you need most (there is something for all budgets) and immediately rush to produce your next course.

-Take a look, start with the one that inspires the most and read through because I’ve prepared something really special for you, and I want to make sure you don’t miss it for any reason.
+Take a look, start with the one that inspires the most, and read through it because I’ve prepared something really special for you, and I want to make sure you don’t miss it for any reason.

 Online Video Course Recorder

 The first type of video you will want to create for your course or tutorial is to show what you see on your computer screen (slides, programs or websites) and comment on it with audio.
 Technically that’s what requires minimal investment, but the risk is that if you do like most people I see on YouTube, you end up creating deadly boring videos that no one will ever watch.

 - Take care of the realization of the slides